grivet/mpsc-queue/README.md

 ## Benchmark

-The test application serves both as a validation for the implementation and as a benchmark.
+A simple benchmark was implemented to compare several MPSC queue implementations.

-Another possible implementation of an MPSC queue requiring only one Compare-And-Swap (CAS) per insertion is based on a Treiber stack [2], being reversed during element removal.
+Vyukov's queue is compared mainly against a basic doubly-linked intrusive list with a lock, referenced as `tailq` during tests.

-With low number of threads, on x86 both queues are shown to be competitive.
-As thread numbers grow however, an exchange operation can scale, while CAS will not.
+Additionally, a Treiber stack [2] is implemented, requiring only one Compare-And-Swap (CAS) per insertion, reversing the stack during element removal.
+This specific implementation is found very quickly insufficient and is only kept as a curiosity.

 ## References